John Irving: Career

 The World According to Garp was among three books recommended to the Pulitzer Advisory Board for consideration for the 1979 Award in Fiction in the Pulitzer Jury Committee report, although the award was given to The Stories of John Cheever (1978).

 Garp transformed Irving from an obscure literary writer to a household name, and his subsequent books were bestsellers.
 The next was The Hotel New Hampshire (1981), which sold well despite mixed reviews from critics.
-Like Garp, the novel was quickly made into a film, this time directed by Tony Richardson and starring Jodie Foster, Rob Lowe, and Beau Bridges.
+Like Garp, the novel was made into a film, this time directed by Tony Richardson.
 "Interior Space", a short story originally published in Fiction magazine in 1980, was selected for the 1981 O. Henry Prize Stories collection.

 In 1985, Irving published The Cider House Rules.
 An epic set in a Maine orphanage, the novel's central topic is abortion.
 Many drew parallels between the novel and Charles Dickens' Oliver Twist (1838).
 Irving's next novel was A Prayer for Owen Meany (1989), another New England family epic about religion set in a New England boarding school and in Toronto, Ontario.
-The novel was influenced by The Tin Drum (1959) by Günter Grass, and the plot contains further allusions to The Scarlet Letter (1850) by Nathaniel Hawthorne and the works of Dickens.
+The novel was influenced by The Tin Drum (1959) by Günter Grass, and the plot contains allusions to The Scarlet Letter (1850) by Nathaniel Hawthorne and the works of Dickens.
 In Owen Meany, Irving for the first time examined the consequences of the Vietnam War—particularly mandatory conscription, which Irving avoided because he was a married father when of age for the draft.
 Owen Meany became Irving's best selling book since Garp.

 Irving returned to Random House for his next book, A Son of the Circus (1995).
 Arguably his most complicated and difficult book, and a departure from the themes and settings of his previous novels, it received ambivalent reviews by American critics but became a national and international bestseller on the strength of Irving's reputation for fashioning literate, engrossing page-turners.
 Irving returned in 1998 with A Widow for One Year, which was named a New York Times Notable Book.

-In 1999, after nearly 10 years in development, Irving's screenplay for The Cider House Rules was made into a film directed by Lasse Hallström, starring Michael Caine, Tobey Maguire, Charlize Theron, and Delroy Lindo.
-Irving also made a cameo appearance as a disapproving stationmaster.
+In 1999, after nearly 10 years in development, Irving's screenplay for The Cider House Rules was made into a film directed by Lasse Hallström.
+Irving also made an appearance as a disapproving stationmaster.
 The film was nominated for several Academy Awards, including Best Picture, and earned Irving an Academy Award for Best Adapted Screenplay.